-Objective Crown's Progress To require that at least one female candidate is presented on candidate short lists for all Senior Management and Senior Executive positions within the group for which a recruitment process is undertaken.
-During the year, there were a total of eight recruitment processes commenced for Senior Management and Senior Executive positions within the group.
-Except in relation to one of those positions, where, following a world-wide search, there were no suitable and available female candidates, all short lists included a female candidate.
-To increase the number of female participants in leadership and development programs across the group so that by 2015 females represent at least 45% of all participants.
-During the year, 43% of participants in leadership and development programs across the group were female.
-Crown will continue its work towards increasing that percentage in a bid to meeting its objective of 45% female participation by 2015.
-To incorporate a targeted mentoring program for women into existing group leadership and development programs.
+Objective Crown's Progress • To require that at least one female candidate is presented on candidate short lists for all Senior Management and Senior Executive positions within the group for which a recruitment process is undertaken.
+During the year, there were a total of 11 recruitment processes commenced for Senior Management and Senior Executive positions within the group.
+Except in relation to the recruitment of the Crown Melbourne and Crown Perth Chief Financial Officers which were internal recruitment processes where there were no suitable female candidates, all short lists included a female candidate. • To increase the number of female participants in leadership and development programs across the group so that by 2015 females represent at least 45% of all participants.
+During the year, 40% of participants in leadership and development programs across the group were female.
+Whilst this represents a slight decrease on the percentage participation in 2012 of 43%, overall the total number of participants in leadership programs has increased as has the total number of female participants.
+Crown will continue its work towards increasing that percentage in a bid to meeting its objective of 45% female participation by 2015. • To incorporate a targeted mentoring program for women into existing group leadership and development programs.
 Leadership development programs conducted across the group all included a mentoring component.
 Crown is continually developing relevant leadership and development programs so that, where appropriate, female participants on those programs are able to receive targeted mentoring.
+In addition, funds have been set aside in a diversity budget for FY14 to further develop targeted mentoring for women.

-To conduct a review on an annual basis of the remuneration for key roles within the group to ascertain the existence of any gender pay gaps and to implement action plans to address any such gaps.
+Objective Crown's Progress To conduct a review on an annual basis of the remuneration for key roles within the group to ascertain the existence of any gender pay gaps and to implement action plans to address any such gaps.
 Crown has conducted an annual review of the remuneration of key roles within the group.
-Based on that review, the average total male remuneration was \$182,094 and the average total female remuneration was \$159,172.
-Crown is in the process of breaking down the data to ascertain whether a gap exists within equivalent "pay grades", as key roles encompass several "pay grades".
-To recruit at least one further female director for Crown Limited within the next two years.
-On 2 December 2011, The Honourable Helen Coonan joined the Crown Board.
-Accordingly, the Crown Board is now comprised of two female directors and ten male directors.
+Based on that review, within Crown's major operating subsidiaries, Crown Melbourne and Crown Perth, the average total male remuneration was \$216,863 and the average total female remuneration was \$182,715.
+An analysis was conducted to break down this data to see whether a pay gap exists within the same "pay grade", as Crown's management team encompasses several "pay grades".
+Crown Melbourne examined the grade levels within its Business Operations Team, comparing male and female remuneration, number of employees, and length of service within each grade level.
+The analysis indicated that the current pay gaps are due to outliers skewing the data, with the removal of the outliers indicating no significant difference in the gender pay gap.
+The Crown Perth grade system has two pay grades covering employees on its Business Operations Team.
+An analysis was conducted comparing total employment cost within each grade which revealed a substantially smaller gap between male and female salaries.
+Additionally, length of service has been determined as a potential contributor and the presence of outliers has impacted the results.
+Crown Melbourne and Crown Perth will continue to monitor and review the average salaries for key roles. • To recruit at least one further female director for Crown Limited by financial year 2013.
+The Honourable Helen Coonan joined the Crown Board in December 2011.
+Accordingly, the Crown Board is comprised of two female directors and ten male directors and this objective has been achieved.

-The proportion of women employees in the group, women in senior executive positions and women on the Board as at 30 June 2012 is as follows:
+The proportion of women employees in the group, women in senior executive positions and women on the Board as at 30 June 2013 is as follows: